sent-hil/sent-hil.github.io/_posts/2018-01-16-challenge-use-api-docs-more-than-google-or-stackoverflow.md

 ---
 layout: post
-title: Challenge: use api docs more than Google or Stackoverflow
+title: Challenge - use api docs more than Google or Stackoverflow
 ---

 {{ page.title }}